-Case Management The cost of assessing, arranging, coordinating, and monitoring the delivery of individualized services to meet the needs of program participants.
+(i) Case Management.
+The cost of assessing, arranging, coordinating, and monitoring the delivery of individualized services to meet the needs of the program participant is eligible.
 Component services and activities consist of:

+(A) Using the centralized or coordinated assessment system as required under §576.400(d);

+(B) Conducting the initial evaluation required under §576.401(a), including verifying and documenting eligibility;

+(C) Counseling;

-- Using a centralized or coordinated assessment system; - Conducting the initial evaluation including verifying and documenting eligibility; - Counseling; - Developing, securing and coordinating services and obtaining federal, state and local benefits; - Monitoring and evaluating program participants progress; - Providing information and referrals to other providers; - Providing ongoing risk assessment and safety planning with victims of domestic violence, dating violence, sexual assault and stalking; and - Developing an individualized housing and service plan including planning a path to permanent housing stability.
+- (D) Developing, securing, and coordinating services and obtaining Federal, State and local benefits; - (E) Monitoring and evaluating program participant progress;

+(F) Providing information and referrals to other providers;

-Child Care The cost of childcare for program participants including providing meals and snacks and comprehensive and coordinated sets of appropriate developmental activities are eligible.
-The children must be under the age of 13, unless they are disabled.
-Disabled children must be under the age of 18.
-The childcare center must be licensed by the locality.
+(G) Providing ongoing risk assessment and safety planning with victims of domestic violence, dating violence, sexual assault, and stalking; and be under the age of 13, unless they are disabled.
+Children with disabilities must be under the age of 18.
+The child-care center must be licensed by the jurisdiction in which it operates for its costs to be eligible.

+(H) Developing an individualized housing and service plan, including planning a path to permanent housing stability.

+(ii) Child Care.
+The costs of child care for program participants, including providing meals and snacks, and comprehensive and coordinated sets of appropriate developmental activities, are eligible.
+The children must